sputot/RINO/README.md

 # refined mean-value theorem for inner-approximation (default is 0: classical mean value)
 refined-mean-value = 1

-# ranges for initial conditions
-initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] [2.9,3.1]
-# accuracy can be refined by partitioning the initial domain, you can specify the component you whish to subdivide and the number of partitions by:
-# for example for 2 subdivisions for the last component; for the time being only one component at at time can be partitioned
-initial-values = [-0.1,0.1] [0,0.1] [1.9,2.1] ([2.9,3.1],2)

 # ranges for (constant or piecewise constant) inputs
 # if all inputs are constant you can simply write inputs = [-0.1,0.1] [-0.1,0.1]